-&lt;sup>3 Operating expenses / operating income before credit loss (expense) or recovery.
+2 Operating expenses / operating income before credit loss (expense) or recovery.

-&lt;sup>4 Change in net profit attributable to shareholders from continuing operations between current and comparison periods / net profit attributable to shareholders from continuing operations of comparison period.
+3 Change in net profit attributable to shareholders from continuing operations between current and comparison periods / net profit attributable to shareholders from continuing operations of comparison period.
 Not meaningful and not included if either the reporting period or the comparison period is a loss period.

-&lt;sup>5 Net new money growth for combined wealth management businesses is calculated as the aggregate of the net new money for the period (annualized as applicable) of the business divisions Wealth Management and Wealth Management Americas / aggregate invested assets at the beginning of the period of the business divisions Wealth Management and Wealth Management Americas.
-Net new money and invested assets are each derived from the "Wealth Management" and "Wealth Management Americas" sections of the management report contained in the UBS Group Third Quarter 2016 Report, under "UBS business divisions and Corporate Center", and in the Annual Report 2015, under "Financial and operating performance", respectively.
-Net new money growth for combined wealth management businesses is based on adjusted net new money, which excludes the negative effect on net new money (third quarter 2015: CHF 3.3 billion; second quarter of 2015: CHF 6.6 billion) in Wealth Management from UBS's balance sheet and capital optimization program.
+4 Net new money growth for combined wealth management businesses is calculated as the aggregate of the net new money for the period (annualized as applicable) of the business divisions Wealth Management and Wealth Management Americas / aggregate invested assets at the beginning of the period of the business divisions Wealth Management and Wealth Management Americas.
+Net new money and invested assets are each derived from the "Wealth Management" and "Wealth Management Americas" sections of the management report contained in the UBS Group First Quarter 2017 Report, under "UBS business divisions and Corporate Center", and in the Annual Report 2016, under "Financial and operating performance".
+Net new money growth for combined wealth management businesses is based on adjusted net new money, which excludes the negative effect on net new money in 2015 of CHF 9.9 billion in Wealth Management from UBS's balance sheet and capital optimization program.

-&lt;sup>6 Common equity tier 1 capital / risk-weighted assets.
+5 Common equity tier 1 capital / risk-weighted assets.

-&lt;sup>7 Based on the Basel III framework as applicable to Swiss systemically relevant banks.
+6 Based on the Basel III framework as applicable for Swiss systemically relevant banks.

-&lt;sup>8 Going concern capital / leverage ratio denominator.
+7 Total going concern capital / leverage ratio denominator.

-Based on the revised Swiss SRB framework that became applicable on 1 July 2016.
+8 Based on the revised Swiss SRB framework that became effective on 1 July 2016.
 Figures for prior periods are not available.